The Short Version

 Security shouldn't require surveillance

-If your security product collects more data than the threats it blocks, something has gone wrong.
+If your monitoring tool collects more data than the issues it surfaces, something has gone wrong.

 Verify, don't trust